Six Easy Ways to Boost Relaxation and Reduce Stress

 Aromatherapy and essential oils have long been lauded for their ability to promote relaxation and relieve stress.
 Essential oils used in aromatherapy can be added to diffusers and oil burners or sprayed in the air around you.
 Some essential oils are safe to massage directly into the skin or add to lotions, but check the label first and do a test for skin sensitivity.
 Try these essential oils to combat stress:

-- Lavender Oil Benefits – Lavender oil has a soothing, floral scent & may help reduce nervous tension.
+- Lavender Oil Benefits – Lavender oil has a soothing, floral scent and may help reduce nervous tension.

 - Rose Oil Benefits – Rose oil may lift your mood and promote tranquility.